IDFR 2026 Brochure

 Realising this shift – from coping to opportunity – requires more than access to remittance services alone.
 It requires working hand in hand with the private sector and harnessing technology and innovation to deliver affordable, digital and people-centred financial services that allow families not only to receive money, but also to save, borrow, insure and invest.

-It also depends on strong enabling environments, including coherent policies, capable institutions and inclusive digital infrastructure – with public actors playing a key role through incentives, risk-sharing and blended approaches that leverage remittances and diaspora capital to translate these financial flows —and the skills and knowledge that accompany them—into sustained local economic impact.
+It also depends on strong enabling environments, including coherent policies, capable institutions and inclusive digital infrastructure with public actors playing a key role through incentives, risk-sharing and blended approaches that leverage remittances and diaspora capital to translate these financial flows, the skills and knowledge that accompany them, into sustained local economic impact.

 The 2026 IDFR Campaign calls the private sector, the public sector, and the civil society to: